 - Meet Petter Karlsson on the first night's dinner in the guest house where he will talk about his dogs and his great adventures (except when Petter is running races (29 Jan - 7 Feb and 1 - 17 March)

 - 2 nights in comfortable and well equipped cabins with WC, hot water shower, sauna and electricity.
 Shared twin rooms.

 - 2 nights in shared basic wilderness hut accommodation in a beautiful location in a nature reserve, comfortable and well equipped, without electric power and running water.
 It has no WC but, instead, an outhouse.

 - Clients are expected to help with dogs, prepare meals, light fires and other small chores

-- Airport transfers from/to Umeå airport (a 4 hour drive)
+- Airport and taxi transfers from/to Arvidsjaur airport (a 3 hour drive)